SummaryRead the full fact sheet

 If you use tobacco, alcohol or other drugs your chances of becoming pregnant are reduced.
 If you become pregnant and continue to smoke, drink alcohol or use other drugs, it can affect the health of your baby at birth and into adulthood.

 Smoking in pregnancy or exposure to second-hand smoke reduces fertility and increases the risk of pregnancy complications.
 To improve your own health and give your baby the best start in life, quit smoking before you try for a baby, and encourage your partner to do the same.

 Quitting smoking can be very difficult, but there is help available.
-Read about the benefits of quitting and visit Quit for advice about how to kick the habit.
+Read about the and visit Quit for advice about how to kick the habit.

 Alcohol and pregnancy

 Alcohol can reduce both male and female fertility; even drinking lightly can reduce the likelihood of conception.
 In men, alcohol can impair fertility because it can cause impotence, reduce libido and affect sperm quality.

 It is not clear what effect drinking small amounts of alcohol can have on unborn babies, but it is well known that high alcohol consumption can be harmful.
 The more alcohol consumed, the higher the risk to the unborn baby.

 Binge drinking (more than six standard drinks on one occasion) can cause miscarriage, stillbirth, premature birth, small birth weight, and foetal alcohol spectrum disorder (FASD).